Siemens TIA Portal for Assembly Lines

 Assembly Lines systems in Manufacturing typically involve:

-- Complexity: Intermediate to Advanced with challenges including cycle time optimization
+- Complexity: Intermediate to Advanced with challenges including Balancing work content across stations for consistent cycle time

 Counters in TIA Portal follows these key principles: